aws-samples/streaming-analytics-workshop/content/local-flink-development/debug-code.md

 weight: 30
 ---

+In addition to simply executing the Flink application, you can also set breakpoints and debug the application locally, which is very convenient when implementing and verifying the business logic.

 1. Expand the utils package and navigate to and double click the `GeoUtils` class

 1. Set a breakpoint by clicking left of a code line, eg, Line 35